Menu

 Grab bars

 Grab bars increase the safety of entry and exit from the tub.
-They are particularly nice for those with mobility issues, but grab bars are a good idea no matter what your mobility or age.
+They are particularly useful for those with mobility issues, but grab bars are a good idea regardless of your mobility or age.

 Contoured seats and armrests

 If you like to soak, contoured seats and armrests can be incredibly comfortable.
-You’ll find them in bathtubs with single or double seats.
+You’ll find them in bathtubs with single or double seats, and they provide you with a dedicated area that conforms to the shape of your arms or when you sit down.
+So, instead of sitting on flat plastic, it feels like you are sitting in a molded chair seat.

 Jet placement and number

 The number and position of the water or air jets can make all the difference in your comfort.
 Water jets are adjustable, but you still want the placement to be appropriate for your height and body size.
-If you’re taller than average, a 72-inch or “deep” tub can help make sure that you get the best access to the jets.
+If you’re taller than average, a 72-inch or “deep” tub can help ensure you get the best access to the jets.
+Some models include adjustable jet speeds and temperature controls.
+Both of these features allow customization of your whirlpool experience.

 Weight